railwayapp/docs/src/pages/deployment/custom-domains.md

             height={1806}
             quality={100} />

-Once the domain is set, head over to your favorite registrar and add the DNS record as directed
+Once the domain is set, head over to your favorite registrar and add the DNS record as directed.

-NOTE!
-Sometimes this takes a while due to DNS
+**NOTE!:** Sometimes this takes a while due to DNS.
+CloudFlare is fast (seconds), Namecheap is slow (hours).

 ## Provider Specific Instructions